 Regular access events include sensory workshops for families with children with SEN+D – Happy Mondays (free); A Familiarisation Tour for Visually Impaired adults (free); British Sign Language exhibition tour (free); and Tuesday Teatime Tours (free) suitable for people living with dementia and their companions.
 Find out what’s on at the RWA.

-And with so much to explore, the new, larger cafe space with Bristol favourite Spicer + Cole can provide the perfect rest stop.
-It’s open Tuesday to Saturday, 8.30am to 4.30pm and Sunday 9am to 4.30pm, with extended Wednesday opening coming soon.
+And with so much to explore, the new, larger cafe space operated by Bristol favourite Spicer + Cole can provide the perfect rest stop.
+It’s open Monday to Saturday from 9:30am to 5pm, and 10am to 5pm on Sundays.

-The RWA is open Tuesday to Sunday from 10am to 5pm, with late openings on Wednesdays until 8pm.
+The RWA is open Tuesday to Sunday from 10am to 5pm.

 More on the history of iconic Bristol attractions: